Beenie Man: International stardom

 In April 2009, Beenie Man signed with Brookland Entertainment, a new record label formed by Eric Nicks and The Trackmasters, in preparation to release his new album The Legend Returns, the music video for the release of his new single "Gimme Gimme" being shot in Canada on 18 April 2009.
 The song "Let's Go" was released on the Overproof Riddim compilation album in 2011.

 In 2014, Beenie Man and long-term rival Bounty Killer put aside their differences and recorded a single together, "Legendary".
 The two performed a well-received Verzuz battle together on Instagram during the COVID-19 pandemic quarantine on 23 May 2020.
 Around that time, Vibe described them as "two of the most legendary icons in dancehall."

+In May 2025, Beenie Man's songs "I'm Okay" and "I’m Drinking Rum and Red Bull" were featured in a clue on the television quiz show Jeopardy!.
+The $400 clue, part of a reggae category, read: “I’m ok/I’m drinking rum and Red Bull is one of Jamaicans.com’s 12 songs in this style to get Jamaicans on the dance floor.”
+The contestant responded with "reggae," which was accepted as correct.

 Personal life

 Beenie Man married Michelle "D'Angel" Downer on 22 August 2006.
 In June 2007, Beenie Man separated from his wife.
 In March 2010, they released a duet single entitled "You Are My First", although at the time they were separated.